Art Deco in the United States: PWA Moderne

-Government and public buildings of the 30s and 40s often combined elements of neoclassical, Beauxs-Arts, and Art Deco.
+Government and public buildings of the 1930s and 1940s often combined elements of neoclassical, Beauxs-Arts, and Art Deco.
 This style is called PWA Moderne, Federal Moderne, Depression Moderne, Classical Moderne, Stripped Classicism, or Greco Deco.
 These building-scale New Deal artworks were built during and shortly after the Great Depression as part of relief projects sponsored by the Public Works Administration (PWA) and the Works Progress Administration (WPA).

-The style draws from traditional motifs such as Beaux-Arts classicism and Art Deco and is similar to Streamline Moderne, often with zigzag ornamentation added.
-The structures reflect a greater use of conservative and classical elements and have a monumental feel.
-They include post offices, train stations, public schools, libraries, civic centers, courthouses, museums, bridges, and dams across the country.
-Banks were also built in the style because such buildings radiated authority.
-The architecture frequently expressed itself in a rather severe Greco-Roman facade decorated with deco styles shallow reliefs and/or deco styled interior decoration featuring murals, tile mosaics and sculpture.
-A common motif among this architecture is the use of stylized or simplified pilasters.
+The style evolved from Art Deco, drawing from the classical motifs of Beaux-Arts architecture as well; Stripped Classicism is also similar to Streamline Moderne, but is less curvilinear and more classically-inspired.
+The architecture, which frequently has a monumental feel, often expressed itself in a rather severe Greco-Roman facade decorated with Deco-style shallow reliefs and/or Deco styled interior decoration featuring murals, tile mosaics, and sculpture.
+Public buildings and infrastructure, including post offices, train stations, public schools, libraries, civic centers, courthouses, museums, bridges, and dams across the country were built in the style.
+Some private buildings, like banks, were also built in the style because such buildings radiated authority.